 The battle is played between nine teams on foot, representing the commoners, and the orange-throwers (aranceri) on horse-drawn carts, playing the role of the guards.
-Each of the nine teams belong to a specific town’s district and there are three main battle grounds: Piazza di Città, Piazza Ottinetti and Piazza Freguglia.
+Each of the nine teams belongs to a specific town’s district and there are three main battlegrounds: Piazza di Città, Piazza Ottinetti, and Piazza Freguglia.

 There is also a fantastic historical parade taking place on each day of the battle.
 Participants include Violetta and a series of characters representing the historical heritage of Ivrea, such as the General and his staff, the Assistant Grand Chancellor and the Podestà.
 The name of the girl playing the role of Violetta is announced on the Saturday before the first battle.

 The battle takes place over three consecutive days at the end of the Carnival season, from Sunday to Fat Tuesday.
 Sunday can be intensely crowded and it is also the only day when you are charged to access the town center.
 I recommend going on Tuesday when the winning team is announced with a ceremony in front of the town hall (although to be honest with you, I still don’t have a clue how the winner is actually determined).